sbp/gin/README.md

 ### Examples

-*       gin
+*   Show the Git index file in the current repository, if in the repository root:

-    Show the Git index file in the current repository, if in the repository root.
+        gin

-*       gin ~/git-repo
+*   Show the Git index file in the `~/git-repo` repository:

-    Show the Git index file in the `~/git-repo` repository.
+        gin ~/git-repo

-*       gin ~/git-repo/.git/index
+*   Show the Git index file `~/git-repo/.git/index`:

-    Show the Git index file `~/git-repo/.git/index`.
+        gin ~/git-repo/.git/index

 The script supports index file versions 2 and 3, and will skip over extensions.